merely-useful/py-rse/index.md

 that you want to commit as a single snapshot.

-From your new `bio` directory, following after the previous exercise (in which you have uncommitted changes to `me.txt`):
+From your new `bio` directory, following after the previous exercise (wich leaves you with uncommitted changes to `me.txt`):

 1. Create another new file `employment.txt`
     and add the details of your most recent job.